 Facilities employing a sump system must provide adequately sized sump and drains; make available a spare pump to remove liquid from the sump and assure that oil does not escape; and employ a regularly scheduled preventive maintenance inspection and testing program to assure reliable operation of the liquid removal system and pump start-up device.
 Redundant automatic sump pumps and control devices may be required on some installations (§112.11(c)).
 In accordance with §112.11(h), the offshore facility owner/operator must prepare and maintain at the facility a written procedure within the Plan for inspecting and testing pollution prevention equipment and systems and then implement that procedure as directed in §112.11(i).
-The rule requires the owner or operator to conduct testing and inspection of the pollution prevention equipment and systems at the facility on a scheduled periodic basis, commensurate with the complexity, conditions, and circumstances of the facility and any other appropriate regulations and to use simulated discharges for testing and inspecting human and equipment pollution control and countermeasure systems.
+The rule requires the owner or operator to conduct testing and inspection of the pollution prevention equipment and systems and then appropriate regulations and to use simulated discharges for testing and inspecting human and equipment pollution control and countermeasure systems.

-API 570 3th Edition November 2009
+128 API 570 3th Edition November 2009